120307YOGESH/Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks./README.md

+# Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks.

+<h3>ENTER YOUR NAME: YOGESH.S U</h3>
+<h3>ENTER YOUR REGISTER NO:212224230311</h3>
+<h3>EX.
+NO:3</h3>
+<h3>DATE:22-05-2026</h3>
-# Exp 3 Sobel edge detection filter using CUDA to enhance the performance of image processing tasks
+<h1> <align=center> Sobel edge detection filter using CUDA </h3>

-### ENTER YOUR NAME: YOGESH.S
-### REGISTER NO: 212224230311
-### EXP NO:03
-### DATE:22/05/26
+  Implement Sobel edge detection filtern using GPU.</h3>
+Experiment Details:

-## Background:
+## AIM:
-  - The Sobel operator is a popular edge detection method that computes the gradient of the image intensity at each pixel.
+  The Sobel operator is a popular edge detection method that computes the gradient of the image intensity at each pixel.
 It uses convolution with two kernels to determine the gradient in both the x and y directions.
-  - This lab focuses on utilizing CUDA to parallelize the Sobel filter implementation for efficient processing of images.
+This lab focuses on utilizing CUDA to parallelize the Sobel filter implementation for efficient processing of images.

-## Aim
-To utilize CUDA to parallelize the Sobel filter implementation for efficient processing of images.
+Code Overview: You will work with the provided CUDA implementation of the Sobel edge detection filter.
+The code reads an input image, applies the Sobel filter in parallel on the GPU, and writes the result to an output image.
 ## EQUIPMENTS REQUIRED:
 Hardware – PCs with NVIDIA GPU & CUDA NVCC
 Google Colab with NVCC Compiler